chocolateboy/jquery-highlighter/README.md

 ```

 The target element(s) to highlight.
 Can be a jQuery selector string, which is
-evaluated relative to the item, or a function, which is passed the item as its
+evaluated relative to the item, or a function, which is passed the item element
-`this` parameter and first parameter, and which returns a jQuery collection
+as its `this` parameter and first parameter, and which returns a jQuery
-containing the target element(s).
+collection containing the target element(s).

 If not supplied, it defaults to a function which returns the item.